OpenUp-Technologies/Themes-SDK/README.md

 Then add this root prefab to a new scene and set up the lighting so that it looks good.
 Once you've done that select `Assets > Bake Prefab Lightmaps`.
 The Unity Editor will run its lightmap baking routine, then store the baked lightmaps using the `BakePrefabLighting` script.

+## Known Issues

+### Upload can throw a `TaskCancelledException` when targeting something than your current build target.

+**Make sure the build target of the Unity editor is also what you are bundling for.**

+When building your theme for something other than your current target Unity switches to that build target to make the bundle.
+After it is finished it switches back to your current target.
+If bundling ends on something other than you current target then the upload of your theme will be interrupted by this switch back.

+### Custom Themes menu can get stuck on `Fetching remote options...`

+**Navigate away form that menu and force Unity to reload its script, for instance by making a new script or editing an existing one.**